-Orick, California: Big Diamond Historical MarkerMemorial marker in a bar parking lot remembers an elephant who died and was buried nearby in 1927, and was mistaken for a mastadon when unearthed years later.
+Orick, California: Big Diamond Historical MarkerMemorial marker in a parking lot remembers an elephant who died and was buried nearby in 1927, and was mistaken for a mastodon when unearthed years later.
 Installed by E Clampus Vitus in 1993.

 - 10 Hufford R, Orick, CA

-- Along US Hwy 101 in The Hawg Wild Bar & Grill parking lot.
+- Along US Hwy 101 in the former Hawg Wild Bar & Grill parking lot.
 Another marker is located in the post office area (across the street?).

 Visitor Tips and News About Big Diamond Historical Marker